This The Shipwreck Arcana review is based on 12 plays, including at least one game at each player count.

 - We haven’t had a chance to use it yet, but The Shipwreck Arcana has drop-in/drop-out, which means that you can easily join the game late or leave the game after it’s started.
 You simply pick up or put away your tokens and continue the game!

 - This is a great travel game.
 You can pack everything into the bag, it has a small footprint, and it takes no time at all to set up and put away.

 - The Shipwreck Arcana is pretty good as a two-player game, but it’s much better with more players because you can talk to each other about why someone used a Fate token the way they did and come up with predictions together.
 It’s a more complete cooperative experience with more players.

-- There’s really no theme here; it’s just a number-guessing game with some nice artwork.
-That’s not a big problem for us, but some people do like at least a little bit of theme in their co-op games with a bit more theme.
+- There’s very little theme here.
+It’s really just a number-guessing game with some nice artwork.
+That’s not a big problem for us, but some people do prefer co-op games with a bit more theme.

 Hanabi and The Ravens of Thri Sahashri are probably our favorite small-footprint cooperative deduction games, but The Shipwreck Arcana isn’t too far behind those two.
 It’s a highly interactive puzzle that is a great filler for 3-5 players.
 It’s also quite challenging at the two highest difficulty levels.
 If you like deduction games and/or co-ops, you’ll probably want to check out The Shipwreck Arcana.